 If you haven’t come across it before, xkcd is, to quote the site itself “A webcomic of romance, sarcasm, math, and language” and it’s highly entertaining (my personal favourite is this one about security).
 Anyway, a recent comic, titled “Now” shows what is effectively a world clock that live-updates so you can see, anywhere in the world, if it’s a good time to phone a friend or colleague.
 At the time of writing it looks like this:

 Now what if you wanted that clock on your desktop, live updating so that all you need to do is look at your desktop and know if phoning your friend in Bora Bora will wake them up from their peaceful slumber?
-If you’re a Windows user then it’s easy with the use of my beloved John’s Background Switcher, and it’s simple to set up.
+If you’re a Windows or Mac user then it’s easy with the use of my beloved John’s Background Switcher, and it’s simple to set up.

 Just head over to the download page and install it.
 Then when the settings dialog comes up just choose “Add” then “RSS photo feed” (stick with me, it’ll make sense).
 Then copy and paste the following URL: